RV Maintenance 101: What’s The Big Deal?

 How in the world does one keep up with all of the items and maintenance tasks required?
 For years, folks turned to notebooks and paper maintenance logs.
 Later, detailed spreadsheets found their place.

-Now, in the modern era, cloud-based online tools such as Maintain My RV are the new standard.
-With a program like Maintain My RV, you can keep track of every single maintenance item for your RV, as well as two additional vehicles such as your tow car and a motorcycle or four-wheeler.
+Now, in the modern era, cloud-based online tools such as RV LIFE Maintenance are the new standard.
+With a program like RV LIFE Maintenance, you can keep track of every single maintenance item for your RV, as well as two additional vehicles such as your tow car and a motorcycle or four-wheeler.
 You’ll also receive emails, based on your maintenance schedule, to remind you when maintenance tasks need to be completed.
 Plus, you’ll have a great source of data and maintenance history for any prospective buyers, should you choose to sell your RV.

-With Maintain My RV, you’ll have an online repository to store all of your maintenance records and invoices, kept in one easy location, accessible anywhere from any device with a web browser.
+With RV LIFE Maintenance, you’ll have an online repository to store all of your maintenance records and invoices, kept in one easy location, accessible anywhere from any device with a web browser.
 Having accurate maintenance records also protects you from unnecessary repairs.
 You can turn “this should probably be replaced just to be safe” into, “I see you just had this replaced recently, we’ll leave that alone.”